suryamp97/CIFAR-10-Classification-with-Supervised-and-Unsupervised-Learning-Machine-Learning/README.md

 Training and Testing data.

 Implement SLA and USLA.
-Both implementations are explained in detail in the report.pdf in the repo with analysis and comparison of model paramters and results of both approaches
+Both implementations are explained in detail in report.pdf inside the repo with analysis and comparison of model parameters and results of both approaches.